Feature request #20250

 I can't say I don't agree.
 Please raise your concerns also in the developers mailing list, so to reach a wider audience.

-#2 Updated by Rhenriques Henriques over 5 years ago
+#2 Updated by Rhenriques Henriques about 6 years ago

 I also agree with this suggestion.
 The new QGIS 3 editor is different from every draw application and a lot less predictable and controlable than version 2.
 Every single drawing program works with node grab, displace and release in position (as it was also in QGIS 2.x).
 That's one mouse click and drag.
 In version 3 we have to Click, release, drag and click again.
 Perhaps is a question of getting used to it.
 However I still like the old fashion a lot more.

-#3 Updated by andskog - over 5 years ago
+#3 Updated by andskog - about 6 years ago

 Just sent to the developers mailing list.
 In essence: